 Olive trees in the North?
-Yes, you can do it!
+Yes, it can grow!
 A single thing matters: take great care of the special needs of this exceptional tree.

 Part of the Oleaceae family, olive trees are the most typical of Mediterranean trees.
 The name alone is enough to bring visions of warmth, light and crickets lazily calling on each other during the afternoon nap.